ssarfraz/FINCH-Clustering/README.md

 # First Integer Neighbor Clustering Hierarchy (FINCH) Algorithm

+FINCH is a parameter-free fast and scalable clustering algorithm. it stands out for its speed and clustering quality.
-The repository contains our code for the proposed FINCH clustering algorithm described in our **Efficient Parameter-free Clustering Using First Neighbor Relations** CVPR 2019 oral [paper](http://openaccess.thecvf.com/content_CVPR_2019/papers/Sarfraz_Efficient_Parameter-Free_Clustering_Using_First_Neighbor_Relations_CVPR_2019_paper.pdf).
+ The algorithm is described in our paper **Efficient Parameter-free Clustering Using First Neighbor Relations** published in CVPR 2019 .
+[Read Paper](http://openaccess.thecvf.com/content_CVPR_2019/papers/Sarfraz_Efficient_Parameter-Free_Clustering_Using_First_Neighbor_Relations_CVPR_2019_paper.pdf).

 ## Installation